Choosing the Best Font for Email Marketing Campaigns

 Tahoma

-Tahoma is a great sans-serif font option for emails and is a favorite among users of Windows Operating Systems.
-Tahoma also supports various Unicode characters, making it easy to create newsletters in multiple languages.
+Tahoma is a great sans serif font option for emails and is a favorite among users of Windows operating systems.
+Tahoma also supports various Unicode characters, so you can create multilingual newsletters without switching the font.

-Red Bull’s email marketing designs often incorporate the Tahoma font for its legibility and minimalistic aesthetic.
+Red Bull’s email marketing campaigns often incorporate the Tahoma font because of its legibility and minimalistic aesthetic.

 Source: MailCharts